-- (i) 1. published next day settle price, if decreased, for hours ending 11 through 24 for natural gas resources - 2. effective market day's Operating Day's index settle price, if decreased, for hours ending 1 through 24 for all other fuel types - (c) The commodity pricing point and index publication source shall be assigned by PJM in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit. - (d) A Market Seller may not include transportation, maintenance, operating costs, or emissions adders when using the temporary cost offer methodology. - (e) If a Market Seller without a PJM-approved Fuel Cost Policy does not utilize this temporary cost offer methodology to calculate its cost-based offer, the Market Seller may only submit a zero cost-based offer.
+- 1. last published closing settle price, if decreased, for hours ending 11 through 24 for natural gas - 2. last published closing settle price, if decreased, for all hours of the Operating Day for all other fuel types - (c) The commodity pricing point and index publication source shall be assigned by PJM in consultation with the Market Seller and with timely input and advice from the Market Monitoring Unit. - (d) A Market Seller may not include any of the other permissible components for cost-based offers that listed in this Operating Agreement, section 1.1. - (e) If a Market Seller without a PJM-approved Fuel Cost Policy does not utilize this temporary cost offer methodology to calculate its cost-based offer, the Market Seller shall only submit a zero cost-based offer.